Skip to main content

 3.3 Award Without Discussions

-Reminder: Discussions should be conducted for all acquisitions with an estimated value of $100 million or more.
-Award without discussions on complex, large procurements is discouraged and seldom in the Government’s best interest.
-(Reference DFARS 215.306 and DOD Source Selection Procedures 3.2.3 )
+Reminder: Discussions should be conducted and are the expected course of action for all acquisitions with an estimated value of $100 million or more unless inappropriate for a particular circumstance.
+Award without discussions on complex, large procurements is discouraged and seldom in the government’s best interest.
+(Reference DFARS 215.306 and DoD Source Selection Procedures 3.2.3)

-3.4 Competitive Range Decision Document - No Army Text
+3.4 Competitive Range Decision Document – (No Supplemental Army Guidance)

 3.5 Discussion Process